Tambaram: Pallava Dynasty

-The oldest locality in the city, Pallavapuram, existed during the reign of Pallava king Mahendravarman I (that is, 600–630 CE).
-The Pallavas have left titles in early Pallava script at the cave temple in Pallavaram neighbourhood which dates back to 600 CE.
+The oldest locality in the city, Pallavapuram, existed during the reign of Pallava king Mahendravarman I (600–630 CE).
+The Pallavas have left titles in early Pallava script at the cave temple in Pallavaram neighbourhood, which dates back to 600 CE.
 The remains of a cave shrine constructed by the Pallava ruler have been found at Asthana-E-Moula Ali Dargah.

 Chola Dynasty

 During the reign of Later Cholas, from ninth to twelfth century CE, the region was called Churathur Nadu.
 Churathur Nadu was named after Thiruchuram, the present-day Trisulam.
 The Churathur Nadu extended from Tambaram in the south to Adambakkam and Alandur in the north.
-The region included the city neighborhood— Pammal, Pallavaram, and Thiruneermalai.
+The region included the areas of Pammal, Pallavaram, and Thiruneermalai.

 Colonial Period

-During the Carnatic wars in the late 17th century, Tambaram was an entrenchment camp for the British East India Company.
-During the 17th century, Pallavaram remained dependent upon the Portuguese colony of San Thome.
+During the Carnatic wars in the late 17th century, the city was an entrenchment camp for the British East India Company.
+During the 17th century, Pallavaram neighborhood of the city remained dependent upon the Portuguese colony of San Thome.
 Later, the British established a cantonment at Pallavaram, supplementary to the one at St. Thomas Mount.

 A wireless station was established in the early years of the 20th century.
 The Madras Aerodrome was opened at Pallavaram in 1929.

 Post-Independence

-Before 1964, Tambaram was a small panchayat.
-In 1964, it was constituted as a Grade III Municipality comprising the Village Panchayats of Pulikoradu, Kadapperi, Tambaram, Irumbliyur, and Selaiyur.
+In the 1951 census, Tambaram was classified as a Town Panchayat for the first time.
+In 1964, Tambaram Town Panchayat was incorporated as a Grade III Municipality by annexing the Village Panchayats of Pulikoradu, Kadapperi, Tambaram, Irumbliyur, and Selaiyur.

 Due to rapid development and growth of the town commercially and residentially, the Municipality was classified as a 'Selection Grade Municipality'.
 The extent of the municipality was 20.72 km2.
 The revenue villages under this municipality are Pulikoradu, Kadapperi, Tambaram, Irumbliyur, and Selaiyur.
 The number of households is 26,333, the number of notified slums is 17 and the number of unnotified slums is 7.
 The Tambaram range comprises forest lands in Nanmangalam, Madurapakkam, Tambaram, Pulikoradu, Kumili, Vandalur, Onnamancherry, Erumaiyur, Vattampakkam and Vadakupattu.

 In 2009, Tambaram taluk was trifurcated into Tambaram, Sholinganallur and Alandur taluks.
 Clubbing all the three taluks, a new revenue division with Tambaram as headquarters was formed.